Cobble Hill, Brooklyn: Transportation

 In June 2017, NYC Ferry's South Brooklyn route started stopping at Brooklyn Bridge Park Pier 6 on the border of Cobble Hill and Brooklyn Heights.

-There are plans to build the Brooklyn–Queens Connector (BQX), a light rail system that would run along the waterfront from Red Hook through Cobble Hill to Astoria in Queens.
-However, the system is projected to cost $2.7 billion, and the projected opening has been delayed until at least 2029.
+There were plans to build the Brooklyn–Queens Connector (BQX), a light rail system that would run along the waterfront from Red Hook through Cobble Hill to Astoria in Queens.
+However, the system is projected to cost $2.7 billion, and the projected opening has been delayed indefinitely.